In this post you’ll how to make a watermark in PowerPoint for all your slides as a PowerPoint background.

 This is commonly used in PowerPoint to add a draft or confidential stamp to all of your slides so that someone doesn’t accidentally send them along as final before they are ready.

 What is a watermark in PowerPoint?

 In PowerPoint, a watermark is often grey text (as you can see DRAFT in the picture below), or a washed out image that appears on all of your slides behind your content.

-The trick is knowing how to properly add one (in the right place) so that it automatically appears on all of your slides.
+The trick to properly making a watermark like this is knowing where to add it in PowerPoint so that it automatically appears on all of your slides at once.

 The last thing you want to do is make the mistake of trying to manually add (or update) your watermark individually on all of your slides, one at a time.